 Our environment is in crisis, and the situation is getting worse.
-To turn things around, we need the next government in Westminster to pass a law recognising the right to a healthy environment as a human right.
+To turn things around, we need the government to pass a law recognising the right to a healthy environment as a human right.

 The problem